Patrick3131/Tentacles/README.md

 ## Value Proposition Activities

-[Value proposition](https://en.wikipedia.org/wiki/Value_proposition) is a term borrowed out of Marketing and describes the reason why a customer would choose your product.
+[Value proposition](https://en.wikipedia.org/wiki/Value_proposition) is a term borrowed out of marketing and describes the reason why a customer would choose your product.
 Applying it to an application, it is the reason why a user would choose to use your app.
 As data related to the value proposition is especially important, tentacles offers a way to connect events that are related to the same value proposition activity session.
 A session (identified by UUID) is a period devoted to a particular value proposition activity.
 The UUID identifying the session is automatically added and managed.
 This brings the advantage of further analysing possibilities of our analytic data, as we can derive connections between the events.

 Lets use Youtube as an example, lets simplify and say their value proposition is offering engaging content in particular videos.
 To measure this, watching videos is analysed.
 The user experience of watching a video usually involves these steps: